Table of Content

 - Support Groups: Joining PTSD support groups allows individuals to connect with others who have similar experiences, fostering a sense of community and understanding.

-- Self-Care: Prioritize self-care activities such as regular exercise, meditation, and relaxation techniques to manage stress and anxiety..
+- Self-Care: Prioritise self-care activities such as regular exercise, meditation, and relaxation techniques to manage stress and anxiety.

 - Maintain a Routine: Establishing a structured daily routine can provide stability and predictability, helping to reduce feelings of chaos and unpredictability.

-- Avoid Triggers: Identify and avoid triggers that exacerbate symptoms, whenever possible.
+- Avoid Triggers: Identify and avoid triggers that exacerbate mild PTSD symptoms whenever possible.

 - Mindfulness and Grounding Techniques: Practicing mindfulness and grounding exercises can be effective in managing anxiety and dealing with distressing flashbacks.

-- Gradual Exposure: Under professional guidance, consider gradual exposure therapy to confront and desensitize to triggers, helping to reduce their emotional impact.
+- Gradual Exposure: Under professional guidance, consider gradual exposure therapy to confront and desensitise triggers, helping to reduce their emotional impact.

 These strategies empower individuals to heal and improve their quality of life in the face of PTSD.